bluez/bluez/client/bluetoothctl.rst

 This will initiate a connection to a device.

+By default this commands tries to connect all the profiles the remote device supports and have been flagged as auto-connectable.
+In case when the UUID of the remote service is given only that service will be connected.
+The UUID can be either a short form (16-bit UUID) or a long form (128-bit UUID).
+There are also some special values for well-known profiles like "a2dp-sink", "a2dp-source", "hfp-hf", "hfp-ag", "ftp" or "spp".

 To connect with an LE device the controller must have an active scan report of the device it wants to connect to.